pfheatwole/thesis/meta/writing_guidelines.rst

 * Avoid "hedging"

-* Exude confidence that the reader can grasp the topic: it is my job to make it clear, and yes, the topic can be clearly communicated, whatever it is.
+* Exude confidence that the reader can grasp the topic: it is the writer's job to make it clear, and yes, the topic can be clearly communicated, whatever it is.

-* Avoid "the curse of knowledge": don't lose track of what the *reader* needs to know
+* Avoid "the curse of knowledge": don't lose track of what the *reader* needs to know (the "curse" is the writer losing sight of the knowledge they have that the reader might not)

 * "Readers are entitled to a one-way trip through a piece of writing"